csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

   - ```3 technical weaknesses```:
     - My mobile experience is limited to that from A1, using React Native.
 I have 0 experience with native development on iOS/Android and languages/tools/best practices for design.
     - I've never worked directly with API's written by other people, so incorporating API's from existing products (e.g. YouTube, Facebook, ...) that our software will integrate or working with backend's implemented by other team members will be challenging.
-    - In previous experiences, I have been in full control of the product/stack; I followed my own style guide/development strategy as opposed to integrating with others.0
+    - In previous experiences, I have been in full control of the product/stack; I followed my own style guide/development strategy as opposed to integrating with others.

 Ziyao Han